reidjf/mirnaAnnotationTools/README.markdown

 If you only want to _use_ the resources then please install them from Bioconductor.

-More information from my (microRNA research page)[http://reidjf.github.com/research/mirna.html].
+More information from my [microRNA research page](http://reidjf.github.com/research/mirna.html).

 [microRNAs]: http://en.wikipedia.org/wiki/MicroRNA